 I’m a retired psychologist who writes stories inspired by injustices.
 All my stories are based in Memphis, Tennessee.
 One series, “Murder In Memphis,” involves a Memphis Police Department homicide team led by a female lieutenant.
 A second series, “Sonny and Breanne Mysteries,” involves two eighth-graders who can read minds and who can communicate with ghosts.
 I have also written a number of short stories.
 My wife and I live in midtown Memphis.
 I volunteer at St. Jude Children’s Research Hospital.

 I belong to a mystery writers group: Malice in Memphis, A Killer Writing Group.
 Over the last eight years Malice has produced four mystery short story anthologies.
 A fifth has a publication date of August 2021, and a sixth is expected in 2022.
 One of my short stories appears in each of the anthologies.
-The Imaginarium Convention has awarded Malice in Memphis Anthologies an “Imadjinn Award for Best Anthology Series” in 2018 and 2020.
+The Imaginarium Convention has awarded Malice in Memphis Anthologies an “Imadjinn Award for Best Anthology Series” in 2018 for Elmwood: Stories to Die For, and in 2020 for Mayhem in Memphis.
 The anthologies are available on Amazon.com and links to books are provided below.